Research Opportunities

 TO APPLY: Please send a curriculum vitae, a letter of application describing your background and experiences and responding to each of the requirements and qualifications, the names and contact information for three references, and 2-3 relevant papers.
 Please submit a single pdf document with the subject “Postdoc: Fisher” to Dr. Angela Fuller, angela.fuller@cornell.edu.
 Applications will be reviewed as received and continue until the position is filled.

-2 Postdoctoral Research Scientist Positions – Mobile Acoustics/Bat Monitoring
+Postdoctoral Research Scientist Position – Mobile Acoustics/Bat Monitoring

-The candidates will work with state, federal, and non-governmental organizations in the northeast (NY, VT, NH, ME, MA, CT, RI, PA and NJ, DE, D, VA, WV) to promote engagement in the North American Bat Monitoring Program and cultivate collaboration on a regional analysis of mobile acoustic data.
-The candidates will participants in the Northeast Bat Working Group, NABat Community of Practice, NABat Mobile Transect Technical Working Group, and the NABat Analytical Working Group.
-The candidates will be expected to develop manuscripts for submission in peer-reviewed journals and communicate research to project PIs and partners.
+The candidate will work with state, federal, and non-governmental organizations in the northeast to promote engagement in the North American Bat Monitoring Program and cultivate collaboration on a regional analysis of mobile acoustic data.
+The candidate will participate in the Northeast Bat Working Group, NABat Community of Practice, NABat Mobile Transect Technical Working Group, and the NABat Analytical Working Group.
+The candidate will be expected to develop manuscripts for submission in peer-reviewed journals and communicate research to project PIs and partners.

-The candidates will be supervised by Dr. Angela Fuller, U.S. Geological Survey, NY Cooperative Fish and Wildlife Research Unit, at Cornell University (Ithaca, New York).
-The postdocs will work closely with the NABat program, USGS Fort Collins Science Center (Dr. Brian Reichert and Bethany Straw), the National white-nose syndrome coordinators with the U.S. Fish and Wildlife Service (Drs.
+The postdoctoral scientist will be housed in the Department of Natural Resources and the Environment, Cornell University (Ithaca, New York), working with Dr. Angela Fuller, U.S. Geological Survey, NY Cooperative Fish and Wildlife Research Unit.
+The postdoc will work closely with the NABat program, USGS Fort Collins Science Center (Dr. Brian Reichert and Bethany Straw), the National white-nose syndrome coordinators with the U.S. Fish and Wildlife Service (Drs.
 Jeremy Coleman and Jonathan Reichard), Carl Herzog (NYSDEC, retired), and NABat contributing data partners.
-The postdoctoral scientists will be housed in the Department of Natural Resources and the Environment, Cornell University.
 There will be opportunities to mentor and collaborate with graduate students.

 Applications will be reviewed as received, continuing until suitable applicants are identified.
 Please do not delay submitting an application based on the deadline stated in academicjobsonline.org.